One of the important life lessons to come from these past two years with COVID is that families need to be financially prepared for any life changes.

 Research from Institute for Higher Education Policy shows that when children know that there are college savings set aside for them, they are much more likely to expect to attend college.
 In fact, children with $1-$499 in college savings are three times more likely to attend college and four times more likely to graduate than those with no savings.

-And 529 plans can be used at four-year colleges or universities, two-year community colleges, trade or vocational schools, or a certificate programs.
-So your children can go to a school where their talents and skills lay.
+529 plans are for whatever school comes after high school for your children.
+Funds in a 529 account can be used tax-free for qualified higher education expenses at four-year colleges or universities, two-year community colleges, trade or vocational schools, apprenticeships, or a certificate programs.
+So your children can go to a school where their interests, talents, and skills lay.

-With debt crippling many families now, it’s critical that you teach your children these valuable life skills while they are still in your home to set them up for financial success later in their lives.
+With student debt burdening many families, it’s critical that you teach your children these valuable life skills while they are still in your home to set them up for financial success later in their lives.